Mpox worldwide overview

 Monkeypox virus (MPXV) clade I and clade II are circulating in multiple countries, with the epidemiological trends remaining largely unchanged.

 On the African continent, most mpox clade I cases have been reported by the Democratic Republic of the Congo (DRC), Uganda and Burundi.
-Trends are levelling off or decreasing in DRC and Uganda, although this should be interpreted with caution, and a clear decline continues to be observed in Burundi.
+Trends are decreasing in DRC and Uganda with week-to-week fluctuations.

 Sporadic mpox clade I cases have also been reported outside of the African continent during the past month.
-Investigations on recently reported cases continue however so far, there is no indication of wider community transmission in any country outside Africa.
+There is no indication of wider community transmission in any country outside Africa.

 Overview:

 Monkeypox virus (MPXV) clade I and clade II are circulating in multiple countries across the globe.
-Since 2022, MPXV clade II has mainly been circulating outside of the African continent among men who have sex with men.
-The epidemiological profile of cases reported outside Africa since 2022 remains largely unchanged.
+Since 2022, MPXV clade II has been circulating outside the African continent, particularly among men who have sex with men.
+The epidemiological profile of cases reported outside Africa since 2022 remains simliar to previous weeks.

-In 2024, an increase in MPXV clade Ia and Ib was reported in the Democratic Republic of the Congo (DRC), while clade Ia cases continued to be reported by the Central African Republic and the Republic of the Congo (Congo), where it is endemic.
-Since August 2024, a number of countries outside Africa have also reported mostly travel-related cases of mpox clade I, with limited onward transmission.
+In 2024, an increase in MPXV clade Ia and Ib was reported in the Democratic Republic of the Congo (DRC).
+Clade Ia cases continued to be reported by the Central African Republic and the Republic of the Congo (Congo), where it is endemic.

-The countries in Africa that have reported clade I detection (Ia and/or Ib) in 2025, are: DRC, Uganda, Burundi, Kenya, Zambia, Tanzania, Rwanda, Congo, South Sudan, the Central African Republic, South Africa, Malawi, Angola and Ethiopia (Global Mpox Trends published 11 July 2025, data as of 6 July 2025).
-In 2024, Zimbabwe reported cases of clade Ib and Gabon reported mpox cases for which clade information was not available (Global Mpox Trends published 11 July 2025, data as of 6 July 2025).
+The countries in Africa that have reported clade I detection (Ia and/or Ib) in 2025 are: DRC, Uganda, Burundi, Kenya, Zambia, Tanzania, Rwanda, Congo, South Sudan, the Central African Republic, South Africa, Malawi, Angola, Ethiopia and Mozambique (Global Mpox Trends published 26 September 2025, data as of 21 September 2025).
+Senegal also recently reported mpox clade Ib cases (Ministry of Health of Senegal,Facebook Post 25 September 2025).
+DRC and Congo have reported clade II cases too.
+Mozambique reported clade II cases in 2022 (WHO Multi-country outbreak of mpox, External situation report 56 - 31 July 2025).
+In 2024, Zimbabwe reported cases of clade Ib and Gabon reported mpox cases for which clade information was not available (Global Mpox Trends published 21 September 2025, data as of 26 September 2025).

-In general, and as of 18 July 2025, no major changes have been noted in the epidemiological trends of mpox clade I in Africa.
+As of the end of September 2025, no major changes have been noted in the epidemiological trends of MPXV clade I in Africa.

 Mpox clade I summary and transmission patterns classification

-Overall, in Africa, as of the beginning of July 2025, most confirmed and suspected clade I cases were reported from the DRC, Uganda and Burundi.
+Overall, in Africa, as of the end of September 2025, most confirmed and suspected clade I cases were reported from the DRC, Uganda and Burundi:

-Outside of the African continent, travel-associated cases or sporadic cases reporting epidemiological links with travel-associated cases of MPXV clade I, have been reported in the EU/EEA by Sweden (in 2024), Germany, (in 2024 and 2025), Belgium (in 2024 and 2025), France, Ireland and Italy (in 2025).
+Outside of the African continent, travel-associated cases or sporadic cases reporting epidemiological links with travel-associated cases of mpox clade I have been reported in the EU/EEA by Sweden (in 2024), Germany (in 2024 and 2025), Belgium (in 2024 and 2025), France, Ireland, Italy and Spain (in 2025).
+Limited onward transmission has been reported by Germany, Belgium, and Ireland.

-Türkiye reported recently a clade Ia case that had been detected in October 2024 (Global Mpox Trends published 11 July 2025, data as of 6 July 2025).
-In addition to Africa and the EU/EEA, since August 2024, clade I cases have been reported by Thailand, India, the United Kingdom, the United States, Canada, Pakistan, Oman, China, the United Arab Emirates, Qatar, Brazil, Switzerland and Australia.
-In the United States, in 2025, positive MPXV clade I wastewater samples have now also been reported from Iowa, North Carolina and California (ECDC Communicable disease threats report, 17-23 May 2025).
+In addition to Africa and the EU/EEA, since August 2024, clade I cases have been reported by Thailand, India, the United Kingdom, the United States, Canada, Pakistan, Oman, China, the United Arab Emirates, Qatar, Brazil, Switzerland, Australia and Türkiye.
+Japan also recently reported its first clade I case.

-Confirmed secondary transmission of mpox due to MPXV clade Ib outside of Africa was reported for the first time in 2024 in the EU/EEA by Germany and Belgium, and outside of the EU/EEA by the UK and China.
-The number of secondary cases reported in these events outside of Africa has been low.
+Confirmed secondary transmission of mpox due to MPXV clade I outside of Africa was reported in the EU/EEA for the first time in 2024.
+Outside of the EU/EEA, secondary transmission has been reported in the UK, China, Qatar and Australia.
+The number of secondary cases reported in these events outside of Africa has been low (range: 1–6 cases per event; Global Mpox Trends published 21 September 2025, data as of 26 September 2025).

-Based on the information available, all transmission events were due to close contact, secondary cases presented with mild symptoms and no deaths have been reported.
+Based on the information available, all transmission events were due to close contact, secondary cases presented with mild symptoms and no deaths were reported.

 Transmission patterns of mpox due to monkeypox virus clade I